Spatial regionalization based on optimal information compression: Introduction

-There are a few existing methods for clustering data without spatial constraints that have a similar motivation as our own.
-The minimum description length principle has been applied for clustering categorical data \cite{li2004entropy}, real-valued vector data \cite{georgieva2011cluster}, and other sets of objects \cite{KirkleyNewman2021} in aspatial contexts.
+The minimum description length principle has been applied to clustering categorical data \cite{li2004entropy}, real-valued vector data \cite{georgieva2011cluster}, and other sets of objects \cite{Kirkley22Reps} in aspatial contexts.
 In \cite{Rosvall07}, an algorithm for community detection in (aspatial) network data is proposed that identifies the partition minimizing the description length of an encoding of the network.
-This method differs substantially from our own, however, in that it takes only topological information into account, which is relatively uninformative for planar networks of adjacent spatial regions (as is the case in regionalization).
-By contrast, our method takes into account both topological information (the adjacency between spatial units) as well as spatial covariates.
-In \cite{chodrow2017structure}, a regionalization algorithm is proposed, which, in the same spirit as our own method, uses concepts from information theory to define homogeneous aggregations of spatial units.
-This method also employs a greedy optimization procedure as we do here, but differs significantly from our method in that it requires the user to specify the desired number of regions and chooses the class of Bregman divergences to measure information loss.
-The method proposed here, on the other hand, allows the user to automatically learn the optimal number of clusters from the data if they choose and uses a simple combinatorial approach to define the information content of a partition.
+This method, however, takes only topological information into account, which is relatively uninformative for planar networks of adjacent spatial regions (as is the case in regionalization).
+In \cite{chodrow2017structure}, a regionalization algorithm is proposed which uses concepts from information theory to define homogeneous aggregations of spatial units, which can be identified using a greedy optimization procedure.
+This method works well for identifying boundaries of ethnoracial segregation, but requires the user to specify the desired number of regions and chooses the class of Bregman divergences to measure information rather than a purely combinatorial description length approach.